 One of the most important reasons to thoroughly review your credit card statement is to verify that everything is correct.
-If you spot a billing error, you have the right to dispute it with the credit card issuer.
-But, you have to make the dispute within 60 days that the credit card statement was mailed to you.
+If you spot a billing error, you have the right to dispute it with the credit card issuer, but you must do so within 60 days of receiving the statement.

 Many credit card issuers will resolve your dispute if you simply make a phone call.
 However, to protect your rights under the Fair Credit Billing Act, you need to send a letter detailing your dispute.
 This way, you have proof that you disputed the billing error if the credit card issuer doesn't resolve the issue.
 Having proof will come in handy if you have to complain to a government agency—such as the Consumer Financial Protection Bureau (CFPB)—or sue your credit card issuer.
-It's ok to start the process with a phone call and then follow up with a letter.
+It's OK to start the process with a phone call and then follow up with a letter.

 Your billing statement only includes account activity within your billing cycle.
 Transactions you made before or after the start and end of the billing cycle won't appear on your billing statement.
 Check the top of your credit card statement for the billing cycle dates.

-You may not receive a billing statement if your account balance is zero and there was no activity on your account within the previous billing cycle.
-Another reason you might not receive a billing statement is if your credit card issuer doesn't have your correct address, for example you moved recently and haven't given your new address to your credit card issuer.
+You may not receive a billing statement if your account balance is less than $1 and there was no activity on your account within the previous billing cycle.
+Another reason you might not receive a billing statement is if your credit card issuer doesn't have your correct address on file.
+If you've moved recently, you must update your billing address with your credit card issuer.

-For new credit card accounts, it can take several weeks to receive your first statement, longer depending on when the first transaction posts to your account.
+For new credit card accounts, it may take several weeks to receive your first statement—or possibly longer, depending on when the first transaction posts to your account.

-Call your credit card issuer if you don't receive a credit card statement for a particular month, especially if there may be a payment due.
+Call your credit card issuer if you haven't received your statement, especially if there may be a payment due.